-- identifying individuals qualified to become members of our board of directors, consistent with criteria approved by our board of directors; - recommending to our board of directors the nominees for election to our board of directors at annual meetings of our stockholders; - overseeing a periodic evaluation of our board of directors and its committees; and - reviewing and recommending changes to our corporate governance guidelines to our board of directors.
+- identifying individuals qualified to become members of our board of directors, consistent with criteria approved by our board of directors; - recommending to our board of directors the nominees for election to our board of directors at annual meetings of our stockholders; - overseeing a periodic evaluation of our board of directors and its committees; and - · reviewing and recommending changes to our corporate governance guidelines to our board of directors.

-Our nominating and corporate governance committee consists of John Marquis, Eric Remer and Debby Soo, with Debby Soo serving as chair.
+Effective immediately prior to the effectiveness of the registration statement of which this prospectus forms a part, our nominating and corporate governance committee will consist of John Marquis, Eric Remer and Debby Soo, with Debby Soo serving as chair.